About

 Bio

-His PhD research focuses on interpretable machine learning – the process of unpacking the “black box” of artificial intelligence and understanding why models exhibit certain behaviours.
-In addition to academic work, Joseph has also been involved in industry through a six-month Applied Science Internship with Amazon Prime Video in London, where he lead a research project on interpretable time series classification.
+His PhD research focused on interpretable machine learning – the process of unpacking the “black box” of artificial intelligence and understanding why models exhibit certain behaviours.
+In addition to academic work, Joseph was also involved in industry through a six-month Applied Science Internship with Amazon Prime Video in London, where he led a research project on interpretable time series classification.

 Research Interests

 As part of his PhD, Joseph collaborated with the Cancer Science Research Group at the University of Southampton.
 The collaboration focused on predicting response to treatment of cancer, and utilised interpretable machine learning to understand the link between histopathology data and patient response.
-He has also worked on interpretable computer vision for high-resolution satellite imaging for applications in climate change monitoring.
+He has also worked on interpretable computer vision for high-resolution satellite imaging for applications in climate change monitoring, and interpretable time series analysis in collaboration with Amazon.